-REC is Europe’s first ‘rewilding enterprise’ funding facility that provides development loans to new and existing businesses that leverage opportunities created by the emerging rewilding movement across Europe.
+Rewilding Europe Capital is Europe’s first ‘rewilding enterprise’ funding facility that provides financial loans to new and existing business that catalyse, support and achieve positive environmental and socio-economic outcomes that support rewilding in Europe.

-Rewilding Europe Capital (REC) is part of the enterprise component of Rewilding Europe, which is working to build a business case for wild nature in Europe.
-REC was established to positively stimulate and mature enterprise economies connected to natural landscapes in Europe, and directly supports businesses fostering new and sustainable nature-based economies.
-REC achieves this by providing commercial funding to businesses that can:
+REC forms part of the enterprise component of Rewilding Europe, which is working to build a business case for wild nature in Europe.
+REC was established to positively stimulate enterprise economies connected to natural landscapes and their wildlife.
+REC achieves this by providing commercial business loans to businesses that can:

-- Positively address negative socio-economic impacts caused by rural land abandonment that is happening in many areas in Europe;
+- Positively address negative socio-economic impacts caused by rural land abandonment;

 - Directly and indirectly support rewilding processes and activities in Europe;

-- Deliver economic returns from nature and wildlife related sectors that also work to conserve natural landscapes and rural cultures and heritage connected to them.
+- Deliver economic returns from nature and wildlife related sectors that also work to conserve natural landscapes, capital and rural cultures and heritage connected to them.

 through the provision of business development advice, product diversification, client targeting and partner introductions to relevant enterprises in our rewilding areas.